 After 13 years of cookie booth sales, trust me when I say, that most customers will not have exact change.
 Luckily, all of GSNorCal’s cookies cost either $5 or $6, so making change is easy as long as they have plenty of small bills!
 For a quick and dynamic game that helps sharpen their math skills, have your girls use these dainty dice templates to propose customer orders, mixing up the possible cookie and money combinations.
 For example, if the Cookie Dice comes up “1 Samoas” and the Money Dice comes up “$10”, then your girls would provide the customer with $5 change for the $5 box of Samoas.

 Making change on the spot can be hard, so if you have younger girls who might need a little help at their booth have them fill-in a cheat sheet, like the one on pg.
-2 of the change-counting game, or make this cute “Wise Owl” change tree cup (PDF).
+2 of the change-counting game.

 2. Practice with real money (or at least pretend Cookie Money)

 Like most things, practice makes perfect, even when it comes to handling money and making change.
 For girls who need a little extra confidence, this role-play activity is a great way to practice both money handling and customer service skills without the real-world pressure of customers.
-Build off of the sales pitch game and set-up an imaginary booth sale, allowing the girls to take turns acting as the “seller” and the “customer”.
+Build off of the sales pitch activity and set-up an imaginary booth sale, allowing the girls to take turns acting as the “seller” and the “customer”.
 Provide your girls with a variety of scenarios so they can see the wide range of customer interactions and money exchanges that may occur at their booth sale.
-In addition to cash payments, don’t forget to have your girls practice using a card reader if your troop plans to accept credit cards.
+In addition to cash payments, all girls should practice using their Digital Cookie app to accept customer credit cards.

 For a convenient checklist and more booth sale tips, check out GSNorCal’s Booth Sales & Etiquette!

-3. Plan a field trip or event to celebrate the end of Cookie sales
+3. Plan a field trip or event to celebrate the end of the Cookie Program

 Need more field trip ideas?
-Take a peek at GSNorCal’s Activity Finder for plenty of other events and programs that your girls can fund with their Cookie sales!
+Take a peek at GSNorCal’s Events Calendar for plenty of other events and programs that your girls can fund with their Cookie earnings!

 4. Do some comparison shopping